bbh/tlalokes/README.txt

  STRUCTURE

- When you check into the Tlalokes, you will see this structure
+ When you check into Tlalokes 2.0, you will see this structure

  + framework.
 Contains the frameworks required files.
  + example.
 Contains an example of the structure required to use the framework.